lucasmreis/blogSource/src/posts/learning-elm-part-1.md

 draft: false
 ---

+*This is part 1 of a series.
+You can read [part 2 here](http://lucasmreis.github.io/blog/learning-elm-part-2/).*

 A big concern when working with Javascript is *reliability*.
 Reliability in the sense of being completely sure about what a piece of code does, and knowing that changing one part won't break another part.
 A key concept is *error feedback cycle*: how soon can you catch errors in your code?

 There are a lot of ways to deal with that.
 "Linters" and comprehensive tests are a good start, and they are already a reality for most serious projects today.
 Using functional programming concepts like pure functions can also help a lot by simplifying your tests, and make it easier to reason about your project.